jtpeller/math-book/0-Prologue/1-Numbers.md

 Numbers can also be represented by a "base". ***Base*** refers to how many numerals there are.
 For instance, base-10 includes 10 numerals: 0 through 9.
 That means there are 10 representations before a new digit must be added to continue counting.
 That is, $0, 1, 2, ..., 8, 9, 10, 11, 12, ..., 98, 99, 100, ...$

 Each place in the base-representation corresponds to a power of that base.
 For instance, for the number 123, that represents: one 100, 2 ten, and 3 ones.
 In other words: $1\cdot10^2 + 2\cdot10^1 + 3\cdot10^3$.
 This is how every single base-representation works.
+This is also known as a ***radix positional numeral system***.

 Here are some base values you may come across: